PDC-support/singularity-introduction/PITCHME.md

 A Singularity Recipe is the driver of a custom build, and the starting point for designing any custom container.
-It includes specifics about installation software, environment variables, files to add, and container metadata
+It includes specifics about installation software, environment variables, files to add, and container metadata.

+Singularity recipes is also a good practice for keeping your image up-to-date

 ---